tlambert03/nd2/README.md

 # look in here if you're searching for metdata that isn't exposed in the above
 f.unstructured_metadata()

-f.close()           # don't forget to close when done! f.closed            # boolean, whether the file is closed
+f.close()           # don't forget to close when not using a contet manager! f.closed            # boolean, whether the file is closed

-# ... or you can use it as a context manager
-with nd2.ND2File('some_file.nd2') as ndfile:
-    print(ndfile.metadata)
-    xarr = ndfile.to_xarray()
 ```

 ## Metadata structures

-These follow the structure of the nikon SDK outputs.
+These follow the structure of the nikon SDK outputs (where relevant).
 Here are some example outputs

 <details>